 Walks from The Vale Inn around Bollington

-If you enjoy these walks from the Vale, please note that I have written a book “Walks from the Vale Inn” containing 18 walks from the Vale (including these three), which is on sale at the Vale Inn.
+If you enjoy these walks from the Vale, please note that I have written a book “Walks from the Vale Inn” containing 18 walks from the Vale (including these three).

 If travelling by car, take the Bollington Road exit from the roundabout on the A523 where the Silk Road becomes London Road, by Tytherington Business Park.
 Bollington Road continues onto Henshall Road, then Wellington Road.
 Follow this road for approximately 1.4 miles (2.2km).
 Pass under the viaduct, before turning left down Adlington Road.
 Follow this road, past Bollington Insurance, and the National Trust Middlewood Way car park.
 Car parking is available in the Middlewood Way car park, which is on the left just before the Vale Inn.
 The Vale Inn is on the right, just before a sharp left-hand bend in the road.
 Inside offers an open, friendly feeling – a touch of the original 1980s refurbishment remains with the original slate bar and a taste of the new with a redesigned back bar.
 A real fire completes the homely feel.
 The fresh food menu combines a mixture of dishes which are changed regularly rather than just having a set menu with a specials board.

 The Vale serves real ale brewed in the Bollington Brewery.
 The brewery was launched in 2008, almost 80 years after ale production ceased in the town at the Heavers Brothers’ site on Dyers Close.
 With just 150ft between the Bollington Brewery Company’s base and the Vale Inn, landlord and chief brewer Lee Wainwright says his new business venture is working a treat.
 A wide range of ales are brewed at the brewery (10 at the last count, but still growing), at least 3 of which are always on offer at the Vale.